Tim Walz: Agriculture

 In 2017, Walz was one of 33 U.S. senators and representatives to receive the Golden Triangle Award from the National Farmers Union for "demonstrated leadership and support at the federal policymaking level for family farmers, ranchers and their rural communities".

+Public service

+In 2026, Walz received the Joan and Walter Mondale Award for Public Service at the Humphrey-Mondale Awards.

 Military

 Walz's military awards and decorations include: